Accuracy, more than most of the other data quality characteristics, is often considered to be the foundational dimension of good data quality

 Currently foreign organizations filing financial reports in the United States must reconcile the IFRS data with GAAP and highlight the differences.
 Under the current rules and reporting restrictions there are two different values for “net profit” that are correct.
-The situation or condition represented by the term “net profit” could be two different conditions.
+The situation or condition represented by the term “net profit” could be two different conditions, based on the data’s definition.
 If an organization were marginally profitable, the difference could result in reporting a profit or a loss.
 Both representations would be accurate.
 Interpretation of the results could be vastly different and lead to different actions by users of the data (decision-makers).

 Another example of the challenges associated with accuracy involves the difference between accounting data and data used to record specific activity within an organization.
 When a manufacturing firm was developing an addition to its global data warehouse involving the purchasing of raw materials on a global basis, it tried to verify the data collected with previous financial statements and their supporting documents.
 The data for the financial statements were collected in each subsidiary and sent to the corporate offices for preparation of the corporate financial statements.